-Dr. DeBlasio has provided therapy, assessment, and research in a variety of clinical settings, including mental health clinics, counseling centers, psychiatric hospitals, drug and alcohol treatment centers and medical centers.
+Dr. Kristie has provided therapy, assessment, and research in a variety of clinical settings, including mental health clinics, counseling centers, psychiatric hospitals, drug and alcohol treatment centers and medical centers.
 She was also the Clinical Director of a dual-diagnosis facility.
 She has been appointed to and continues to serve on the Florida Bar’s Committee on the Mental Health & Wellness of Florida Lawyers.
 In addition to seeing clinical patients, she provides gifted, learning disability, ADHD, bariatric surgery, and emotional support animal evaluations.

-Dr. DeBlasio utilizes a combination of therapeutic techniques, including Acceptance and Commitment Therapy (ACT), Dialectical Behavioral Therapy (DBT), Cognitive Behavioral Therapy (CBT), Exposure and Response Prevention (ERP), and Eye Movement Desensitization and Reprocessing (EMDR).
+Dr. Kristie utilizes a combination of therapeutic techniques, including Acceptance and Commitment Therapy (ACT), Dialectical Behavioral Therapy (DBT), Cognitive Behavioral Therapy (CBT), Exposure and Response Prevention (ERP), and Eye Movement Desensitization and Reprocessing (EMDR).
 She helps children, adolescents, and adults suffering from Anxiety, Depression, Obsessive-Compulsive Disorder, Phobias and Post-Traumatic Stress Disorder (PTSD), as well as abandonment, codependency, behavior disorders, dysfunctional relationship dynamics, and employment stress.
 She is most often accompanied by her trained therapy dog, Sienna, in her sessions.

 Ana Luz R. Rashad, L.C.S.W.